MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

 >On a computer running Windows 8 or later, you can also type **Get-Disk** at a Windows PowerShell prompt to discover the partition style.
 The default output of this cmdlet displays the partition style for all attached disks.

-Both commands are shown in the following example.
-The client computer is running Windows 8.1 and uses a GPT style partition format:
+Both commands are displayed below.
+In this example, the client computer is running Windows 8.1 and uses a GPT style partition format:

 <pre style="overflow-y: visible">
 PS C:\> Get-WmiObject -Class Win32_DiskPartition | Select-Object -Property SystemName,Caption,Type